Jackson vacation rentals

 Located in the far west of Wyoming, Jackson is one of America’s most beloved mountain towns.
 Known as the gateway to the Grand Teton and Yellowstone National Parks, this charming gem of a town is flanked by jagged peaks in all directions.
 Jackson is just as much a magnet for adventure-seekers, who come to ski the nearby slopes in winter and hike the trails in summer, as it is for celebrities.
 The result is a cauldron of cowboys, movie stars, and adventurists.
 The town’s proximity to some of the country’s most dramatic and spectacular scenery is certainly its main attraction.
 Jackson is often referred to as Jackson Hole, which is in fact the valley in which the town sits.
 Explore the region’s interesting history and culture at the Jackson Hole Historical Museum, which cuts through the town’s reputation as a glitzy retreat to reveal a mountain settlement with a tradition of logging and ranching.
 During the warmer months, festivities kick off at the celebrated rodeo arena in town, which has been showcasing the area’s biggest and best events since 1890.

-When is the best time to stay in a vacation rental in Jackson?
+The best time to stay in a vacation rental in Jackson

 Jackson more than lives up to its reputation as an adventure basecamp, offering good reasons to visit any time of the year.
 Skiers know Jackson for its fine powder, off-piste slopes, and lively après-ski scene.
 There are three local ski resorts in the area, and the ski season generally lasts from the end of November to the beginning of April, but conditions are at their best in January and February — also the region’s coldest months.
 Other winter activities include sleigh rides, snowshoe hikes, and snowmobile treks.
 As the snow begins to melt, mountain wildflowers and hibernating wildlife emerge, making it a great time for animal lovers to visit.
 Activities peak again in the summer, when travelers book vacation rentals here to take advantage of the hiking, mountain biking, rafting, and fishing, among other activities.
 The average highs hang around the low 80s Fahrenheit, with July and August being the hottest months.
 Given Jackson’s high elevation (6,200 feet above sea level), be mindful of the intense rays, and bring plenty of sun protection.